 There’s no doubt that your dog is a part of the family and likely your best friend to boot.
 Dogs have a variety of needs like ensuring that they get the right food, good exercise, and proper flea and heartworm protection.

 But did you know that allergies in dogs are also quite common?
 If you’ve noticed your pooch isn’t feeling tip-top, allergies are a distinct possibility.
+Ain’t just those, sometimes they are bothered by some internal issues or disease.
+Keep them healthy especially their bones and joints, visit Mighty Munch for more details.

 Here are some of the most common symptoms that dogs demonstrate if they have allergies along with what you can do to treat them.